greenL3D/tam-high-ftc-fork/README.md

 you could also move directly to the [OnBot Java](https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/OnBot-Java-Tutorial) or [Android Studio](https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/Android-Studio-Tutorial) tutorials.

+**NB**: At present, we are not using Android Studio for team development, but if you want to set it for your own system feel free to ask Nick for assistance!

 ## Resources

 - [FTC Robot Controller Repo](https://github.com/FIRST-Tech-Challenge/FtcRobotController) - Note that this is not yet updated for the 2022-2023 season.